-Creating an Environment Free from Harassment, Discrimination, and Sexual Misconduct harassment, discrimination, and sexual misconduct.
+Creating an Environment Free from Harassment, Discrimination, and Sexual Misconduct

+The Ohio State University is committed to building and maintaining a community to reflect diversity and to improve opportunities for all.
+All Buckeyes have the right to be free from harassment, discrimination, and sexual misconduct.
 Ohio State does not discriminate on the basis of age, ancestry, color, disability, ethnicity, gender, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, pregnancy (childbirth, false pregnancy, termination of pregnancy, or recovery therefrom), race, religion, sex, sexual orientation, or protected veteran status, or any other bases under the law, in its activities, academic programs, admission, and employment.
 Members of the university community also have the right to be free from all forms of sexual misconduct: sexual harassment, sexual assault, relationship violence, stalking, and sexual exploitation.